aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 *Solution*: The application displays the formatted address returned by Nominatim in the map title and hover text, allowing users to verify the geocoded location matches their intent.
 If the result is incorrect, users can refine their search with additional geographic qualifiers.

 **Performance Characteristics**: Under typical conditions, Nominatim geocoding completes in 200-800 milliseconds for U.S. addresses, with international addresses occasionally requiring 1-2 seconds.
-The caching system reduces this to near-zero latency for repeated searches.
+The caching system further reduces the latency for repeated searches.
 However, during peak usage periods or when Nominatim's servers experience high load, requests may timeout, triggering the 10-second timeout threshold and displaying appropriate error messages to users.

 ### Hover Text Limitations

 Plotly's default hover tooltip system provides basic templating capabilities but lacks sophisticated text formatting controls.
 Long CIMC site names frequently overflowed tooltip boundaries or wrapped unpredictably, creating truncated or illegible displays.
 The solution required implementing custom text wrapping logic that manually inserts line breaks at word boundaries to enforce maximum line lengths of 40 characters.

 This preprocessing approach adds computational overhead during marker rendering, though optimizations using `itertuples()` for fast iteration help mitigate the performance impact.
 The implementation requires careful handling of special characters that might be misinterpreted as HTML entities.
-Ideally, the visualization library would provide CSS-like text wrapping controls within its native templating system, eliminating the need for custom preprocessing.
+We would ideally use the visualization library's native templating system, which should provide CSS-like text wrapping to avoid custom preprocessing, but that capability is unavailable.

 ### Click Event Disambiguation